 One of the first tough issues every business owner faces is choosing the right legal entity.

 There’s a lot of information about this topic online but, to cut to the chase, the vast majority of small companies operate as sole proprietorships, S corps, or LLCs.
-We call these entities "the big three,” and here’s a quick overview of each.
+We call these entities "the big three,” and here’s a quick overview of how they work:

 1. Sole Proprietor